Criminal justice visa is class of temporary visas granted under Subdivision D of Division 4 of the Migration Act 1958.

 If you are granted a criminal justice stay visa and you are in immigration detention, you will be released.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help understand your visa options.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help understand your visa options.

 041 222 4020 or WeChat: AUDvisa